 Helping all early educators achieve their full potential as professionals helps us prepare all children for success in school and life.
 Well-prepared and supported educators and caregivers are essential for helping parents develop the potential in their young children, and it is essential that all families have equal access to high-quality educators.

 Funders and an Advisory Committee of experts, with deep experience in early childhood education.
-The Collaborative’s Steering Committee currently includes Ballmer Group, Bezos Family Foundation, Bill and Melinda Gates Foundation, Buffett Early Childhood Fund, David and Lucile Packard Foundation, Foundation for Child Development, Heising-Simons Foundation, and Stranahan Foundation.
+The Collaborative’s Contributing Funders that serve on the Steering Committee are: Ballmer Group, Bezos Family Foundation, Buffett Early Childhood Fund, David and Lucile Packard Foundation, Foundation for Child Development, Heising-Simons Foundation, and Stranahan Foundation.
+Our Partner Funders that support the work of The Collaborative are: Bill and Melinda Gates Foundation.

-The Early Educator Investment Collaborative established an Expert Advisory Committee (EAC) of content experts and leaders in the field of early care and education to inform and advise the Steering Committee, make the Steering Committee aware of existing or emerging efforts in the field that are complementary to the Collaborative, and recommend research and projects that may be needed to advance the Collaborative’s vision and goals.
-Members of the EAC currently include: LaRue Allen, Sue Bredekamp, Sherry Cleary, Linda Espinosa, Sharon Lynn Kagan, Marjorie Kostelnik, Scott Moore, Rick Noriega, and Yvonne Smith.
+The Collaborative established an Expert Advisory Committee (EAC) of content experts and leaders in the field of early care and education to inform and advise the Steering Committee, make the Steering Committee aware of existing or emerging efforts in the field that are complementary to The Collaborative, and recommend research and projects that may be needed to advance The Collaborative’s vision and goals.

-The Collaborative is fiscally sponsored by TSNE MissionWorks, an organization that provides grants and financial management, consulting, and training services to strengthen nonprofits.
+The Collaborative is fiscally sponsored by TSNE, an organization that provides grants and financial management, consulting, and training services to strengthen nonprofits.

 All those necessary to change the system for the better: the early childhood community at-large, professional associations, higher education, researchers, advocacy groups, and policymakers.
 Our Expert Advisory Committee provides recommendations, insights, and feedback to guide our work.